-San Francisco Market Corporation
+(i) San Francisco Market Corporation

-finance, and operate a produce market.
-The information about this non-profit corporation is presented in the financial statements of the prominitary funds as a new market. the financial statements of the proprietary funds as a non-major fund.
+The San Francisco Market Corporation is a non-profit corporation organized to acquire, construct, finance, and operate a produce market.
+The information about this non-profit corporation is presented in the financial statements of the proprietary funds as a non-major fund.

-SAN FRANCISCO REDEVELOPMENT AGENCY (12)
+(12) SAN FRANCISCO REDEVELOPMENT AGENCY

 The Redevelopment Agency of the City and County of San Francisco (the Agency) is a public body, corporate and politic, organized and existing under the Community Redevelopment Law of the State of California.
-Since the organization of the Agency in 1948, the Agency has completed four redevelopment project areas and twelve redevelopment project areas are now underway.
+Since the organization of the Agency in 1948, the Agency has completed four redevelopment project areas are now underway.
 In addition, the Agency is undertaking feasibility studies for two potential redevelopment areas, designated by the Board of Supervisors of the City, and proposed expansion to two existing project areas.